-Direct debit is the University's preferred payment method giving advantages to both you and the University.
-I hope that you will give it serious consideration.
+Direct debit is the University's preferred payment method, giving advantages to both you and the University.
+We hope that you will give it serious consideration.

 Advantages to direct debit

 - You can set up a direct debit in any of the following ways:

 1. Online https://www.dur.ac.uk/direct.debits/ .
 You will need the student ID number and date of birth to access this secure web page.

 2. On paper - please request a paper mandate form from firstname.lastname@example.org